sa国际传媒

 Staff said previous councils had for at least 25 years taken steps to remove automatic subdivision provisions of the Local Government Act that would allow people to subdivide for family members.

-Cindy Harris noted, however, that there are previous cases in Langford where septic was supported for new single-family home developments.
-That includes the home they’re currently living in on Jenkins Avenue — which they plan to sell when they move into their Klahanie home — and six other homes on subdivided lots, which were all granted permission to use septic while waiting for the sewer connection between mid-Jenkins Avenue and Glen Lake Road to be completed.
+Cindy Harris noted that there are previous cases in Langford where septic was supported for new single-family home developments.
+That includes the home they’re living in on Jenkins Avenue — which they plan to sell when they move into their Klahanie home — and six other homes on subdivided lots, which were all granted permission to use septic while waiting for the sewer connection between mid-Jenkins Avenue and Glen Lake Road to be completed.

 Council was told the family could re-submit their plans after the Official Community Plan is refreshed, but would have to again be on the hook for about $13,000 in costs to the city for applications.
 That drew jeers from the gallery in council chambers.

-The couple have requested a meeting with the mayor and some city staff for more clarity and to outline a potential followup.
+The couple have requested a meeting with the mayor and city staff for more clarity and to outline a potential followup.

 [email protected]